Maintaining the Selected State of Menu Items with Syncfusion MenuComponent in React

 }

-event, we have modified the selectedItem
+During the select event, we modify the selectedItem

 property.
 If the selected item is part of the main menu, we proceed to include the class in the main menu item.
-Additionally, in the beforeClose
+Additionally, in the beforeClose event, we append e-custom-selected

 to the selected menu item.